Jaswanth18007/Cine-Ireland-Business-Intelligence-/README.md

 ## 📽 Project Context

-This project was created as part of the **Business Intelligence and Business Analytics (BIBA) CA2 assignment**
+This project was created as part of the **Business Intelligence and Business Analytics (BIBA) assignment**

----

-## 📎 Repository Structure